core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # CoAP Pubsub Parameters {#pubsub-parameters}

 This document defines parameters used in the messages exchanged between a client and the broker during the topic creation and configuration process (see {{topic-resource-representation}}).
-The table below summarizes them and specifies the CBOR key to use instead of the full descriptive name.
+The table {{fig-CoAP-Pubsub-Parameters}} summarizes them and specifies the CBOR key to use instead of the full descriptive name.

 Note that the media type application/core-pubsub+cbor MUST be used when these parameters are transported in the respective message fields.
 Reference should always be RFC-XXXX.